davidgundry/explicit-framing/README.md

 ### Correct form / mechanic actuations

 The game mechanic can never be succesfully actuated by certain types of input.
 For example, blocks can never be described by two adjectives of the same type (e.g. "red" and "blue").
 The game also requires that exactly 1 noun be selected.

-//TODO: If we wanted to, we could exclude all inputs that don't correspond to this automatically, potentially reducing the amount of noise we collect.